stefanthoss/stefandroid-blog/_posts/2023-02-01-pop-os-firefox-yubikey.md

 ---

-I recommend everyone to use a [YubiKey](https://www.yubico.com/products) as a second factor authentication method for increased safety.
+I recommend everyone to use a [YubiKey](https://www.yubico.com/products) as a second factor authentication method for increased security.
 After a fresh installation of [Pop_OS!](https://pop.system76.com), the YubiKey authentication in Firefox doesn't seem to work (I assume the same holds true for Ubuntu and its other derivatives like Linux Mint).
-It's that easy: With a simple `sudo apt update && sudo apt install libu2f-udev`, the necessary U2F libraries are installed and the YubiKey will start to work.
+The solution is easy: With a simple `sudo apt update && sudo apt install libu2f-udev`, the necessary U2F libraries are installed and the YubiKey will start to work.
 Stay safe on the Internet, everyone!